amnaahmad20/nust-polls-backend/README.md

 # NUST Polls

-This is the backend for NUST created using MERN stack.
+This is the backend for NUST Polls created using MERN stack.
 This project contains user authentication using passport js, bcrypt and json web token.
-For handling payments, paypal is used.

 ### Features

 The features include:
  - User (Admin/Student) Sign in
  - Generate polls
- - View and submit polls
+ - View and Submit polls
  - Generate reports

 ### How to Use